Nodes List

 Element Meaning

-Node circle Short Name & Long Name — each node has a short name (up to 4 bytes) shown in the coloured circle and a long name displayed next to it.
-The circle colour is derived from the node number.
+Node circle Short Name & Long Name — each node has a short name (up to 4 bytes) shown in the colored circle and a long name displayed next to it.
+The circle color is derived from the node number.
 The short name can be an emoji or initials.

 Online Online — the node has been heard recently and is considered online.